yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 ```

 When processing the program, the data required for the computation are firstly
-loaded from the memory and then sent to the CPU for computation.
-After it, the
+loaded from the memory and then sent to the CPU or GPU for computation.
+The
+CPU/GPU clock frequency usually determines "flops" of the instructions in the
+machine where the actual logic is processed - this will determine how fast the
+program can be executed in the computer.
+After it, the result data is written
-result data is written back to the memory.
-If needed, the result is saved to the
+back to the memory.
+If needed, the result is saved to the disk.
+As
-disk.
-As aforementioned, each of the step consumes energy at various places when
+aforementioned, each of the step consumes energy at various places when the
-the activities of relevant system components are conducted.
+activities of relevant system components are conducted.

 ## Low-level physical device